-SET STATIC IP ADDRESS CONNECTION
+SET STATIC IP ADDRESS CO ONNECTION

-To set up this connection you will need to have a complete list of IP information provided by your Internet Service Provider.
-If you have a Static IP connection and do not have this information, please contact your ISP.
+To set up this connection you Internet Service Provider.
+If yo please contact your ISP. will need to have a complete list of IP information provided by your ou have a Static IP connection and do not have this information,

-IP Address: 0.0.0.0
+IP Address : 0.0.0.0

-Subnet Mask: 0.0.0.0
+Subnet Mask : 0.0.0.0

-Gateway Address: 0.0.0.0
+Gateway Address : 0.0.0.0

 DNS SETTINGS

 Primary DNS Address :

 Secondary DNS Address :

 Prev Next Cancel

-For both the 2.4GHz and 5GHz segments, create a wireless network a name (SSID) using up to 32 characters.
+Create a Wi-Fi network name (SSID) using up to 32 characters.

-Create a wireless security passphrase or key (between 8-63 characters).
+Create a Wi-Fi password (between 8-63 characters).
 Your wireless clients will need to have this passphrase or key entered to be able to connect to your wireless network.